-- Display fine motor skills, coordinating touch and vision, necessary to complete complex tasks such as cannulation of veins and arteries, performance of regional anesthesia and direct laryngoscopy etc. - Demonstrate strength and ability to assist safe transfer of the patient. - Stamina to stand or sit for extended periods of times. - Respond quickly to changes in patient condition and participate in intervention, including but not limited to cardio-pulmonary resuscitation and emergency transportation.
+- Display fine motor skills, coordinating touch and vision, necessary to complete complex tasks such as cannulation of veins and arteries, performance of regional anesthesia and direct laryngoscopy etc. - For NAEP: Display fine motor skills, coordinating touch and vision, necessary to complete teaching and administrative tasks such as classroom, simulation, and clinical teaching. - Demonstrate strength and ability to assist safe transfer of the patient.

+- Stamina to stand or sit for extended periods of times. - Respond quickly to changes in patient condition and participate in intervention, including but not limited to cardio-pulmonary resuscitation and emergency transportation.